OksanaZaitseva/final-project-rsschool/README.md

 The best model always was RandomForestClassifier (possibly because I didn't find good hyperparameters for other models).
 Part of experiments is provided on screenshot:
 ![ml_flow_grid_screen](https://user-images.githubusercontent.com/89841675/166950723-8445cce5-dd6e-4b2c-8fbd-4e67d2317b4b.png)

+### (Task 11)
+All tests are in test folder.
+Type of tests:
+    Five tests for error cases without using fake/sample data and filesystem isolation, as in the demo.
+    Three tests for a valid input case with test data, filesystem isolation, and checking saved model for correctness.
+Input datasets are in tests/tem_dir folder

+### (Task 12)
+Code is formatted with black and lint it with flake8: